 An investor should send a written request (email is acceptable) to email@example.com, giving at least 25 days notice.
 Redemptions are then processed once the month end NAV has been finalized.

-What Investor Information Will I Receive?
+What Investor Reporting Will I Receive?

-- Does the fund issue certificates?
+- Does the Fund issue certificates?

 No certificates are issued when you make an investment.
 SGGG will send a confirmation to show that an investment has been made.
 We recommend keeping this confirmation and a copy of the subscription agreement for your records.